 - Application ecosystem.
 A layer that houses the entire app ecosystem of mobile applications from games, books, movies, services, etc.

 - Specific audiences.
-In the outer layers we could reach users who may or may not use applications but we could segment them based on interests through specific media channels such as theme magazines, article opinions or even specific TV channels or TV shows.
+In the outer layers, we could reach users who may or may not use applications.
+We can segment them based on interests through specific media channels such as theme magazines, article opinions or even specific TV channels or TV shows.

 - Generic audiences.
 This would be the most external layer of our framework and could be known as “mass market”.
 The same conventional channels could be used to target this segment but more generic speaking.
 It’s when we talk about TV channels, radio, press, prime time, etc. It is common to define the segment such as “Men over 35 years old”.

-Defining our audience with a “customer persona tool” will allow us to better identify the stages described above for our case.
+Defining our audience with a “customer persona tool” helps us better identify the stages described above for our case.

 Paid acquisition channels to be used for each segment